 Case Study - Vessel caretaking and disposal

-Australia is a leader in global action against illegal, unreported and unregulated (IUU) fishing, working with its neighbours and international partners to ensure the sustainability, security and economic development of its fisheries.
+Australia is a leader in global action against IUU fishing, working with its neighbours and international partners to ensure the sustainability, security and economic development of its fisheries.

 At a national level, AFMA works closely with the Maritime Border Command (MBC), a multi-agency taskforce within the Australian Border Force (ABF), to target and apprehend illegal foreign fishing vessels in Australian waters.
-Surveillance assets such as patrol boats and aircraft are managed in a coordinated program managed by MBC with input from clients such as AFMA.
-Aerial surveillance will target potential IUU fishing and direct patrol vessels to vessels suspected to be involved in illegal fishing activities.
-Patrol vessels will apprehend the targeted foreign vessels if offences are suspected to have committed.
+Surveillance assets such as patrol boats and aircraft are managed in a maritime security program coordinated by MBC with input from clients such as AFMA.
+Aerial surveillance will targets potential IUU fishing and direct patrol vessels to vessels suspected to be involved in illegal fishing activities.
+Patrol vessels apprehend the targeted foreign vessels if offences are suspected to have been committed.
 Illegal operators face large fines and the confiscation and destruction of their vessel.

 On arrival at port, AFMA officers undertake a full investigation of the alleged offences.
-During this process, the apprehended foreign vessel is maintained at an inspection and treatment location while an Australian Biosecurity inspection is undertaken.
-This inspection includes an assessment for the presence of introduced marine and terrestrial pests.
+The apprehended foreign vessel is delivered to a vessel caretaker, contracted by AFMA, and is detained at an inspection and treatment location while an Australian Biosecurity inspection is undertaken.
+This inspection includes the assessment for the presence of introduced marine and terrestrial pests and subsequent treatment.

 If AFMA takes the decision to destroy the vessel, the vessel caretaker transfers the vessel to the vessel disposal contractor, who ensures pollution mitigation equipment is in place prior to removal of the vessel from the water.
 The vessel disposal contractor then removes the vessel from the water and disposes of the vessel either by incineration, or by fumigation and break-up at an approved Australian Biosecurity disposal facility.